TERRACE STATION at HORORATA, Canterbury - sharing colonial stories.

 This homestead and garden date from the 1850s when the property was owned by the Studholme brothers.
 In 1861 John Hall bought the station and, together with his land to the west, called his property Rakaia Terrace Station.
 It included large terraces on the north bank of the Rakaia River.
 During the next forty years additions were made to the original three roomed house which had come pre-cut from Australia.

-The extensive garden area of about 1 hectare has adapted from the Victorian formality of earlier times to a relaxed, easy care style, with mass plantings of bulbs and woodland perennials.
+The extensive garden area of about 1 hectare has adapted from the Victorian formality of earlier times to a relaxed, informal style, with mass plantings of bulbs and woodland perennials.
 The original layout is still in evidence, and there are many interesting trees including a medlar, gingko, hornbeam, celery pine and evergreen oaks.

 Responsibility for maintaining the NZHPT category I homestead, the NZHPT category II woolshed, and associated farm buildings of the 19th century now rests with the Terrace Station Charitable Trust.